 The AYC is actively looking for a swim instructor for the summer of 2022.
 If you know of anyone who is interested in teaching swimming weekdays for 5-6 hours, please contact any board member.
 Until we find an instructor, no swimming lessons will be scheduled.

 The AYC’s Summer Swim Program has been developing confident, accomplished swimmers for decades – and spending family-time together on the Androscoggin beachfront is authentic Maine fun for all ages.

 Swimming lessons are available for AYC members or, for non members, through the Ladd Center summer recreation program.
-There are three two-week sessions this summer, and a description of the classes offered can be found below.
+This summer there will be two three-week sessions, with lessons on Tuesdays, Wednesdays and Thursdays.
+A description of the classes offered can be found below.

 Introduction to Water Skills

 This level is for swimmers getting used to the water.
 We work on water entry and exit, back and front float with support, exploration of the water, simultaneous and alternating arm and leg movements on both front and back.

 Here’s where we learn to do it ourselves!
 Front and back floats unsupported along with breath control and underwater swimming.
 We start to learn the front crawl, back stroke and sidestroke.